deigen/checkerboardgen/README.md

 ## Errata

-- We use the standard reference set for FID/IS evals, not the full ImageNet validation set as stated in the paper (v1).
+- We use the standard reference set for FID evals, not the full ImageNet validation set as mentioned in the paper (v1).

 ## Citation